Achievable logoAchievable logo

 3. Safe burglary

-This form protects an insured against robbery inside or outside the insured premises.
-The policy also covers burglary of a safe, including any damage done by burglars to the safe.
+This form covers robbery inside or outside the insured premises.
+It also covers burglary of a safe, including damage done to the safe by burglars.

 Form E